Stargazing guide: UK's dark sky sites, best places to stargaze, plus how to get started

 Check the moon phase is before planning your stargazing trip.
 You’ll see more if you go stargazing before a full moon.

-Download a stargazing app - it’ll help you spot stars and constellations more easily.
+Download a stargazing app – it’ll help you spot stars and constellations more easily.
 Just be careful not to look at your phone too much as it can reduce your night vision.
-Try Star Walk (iPhone) or Google Sky (Android).
+Try Star Walk (iPhone) or Sky Map (Android).
 The Stellarium desktop app can be used on a home computer, to plan ahead for your stargazing adventure.

 Take a compass to help you orientate yourself when looking at the stars.
-You can use a compass app on a smartphone instead, but again, looking at bright screens will hamper your night vision.
+You can use a compass app on a smartphone instead – but again, looking at bright screens will hamper your night vision.

-Once you’re orientated and have identified likely spots for stars turn off any lights and torches and put your mobile away.
-Your eyes will need about 20 minutes to adjust to the darkness so now’s a good time to have some soup or a hot drink.
+Once you’re orientated and have identified likely spots for stars, turn off any lights and torches and put your mobile away.
+Your eyes will need about 20 minutes to adjust to the darkness, so now’s a good time to have some soup or a hot drink.

 GettyImages-611460017-6c4320d